Girma Wake

-Girma Wake (born 13 July 1943) is an airline industry executive who is currently serving as the Board Chairman of the Ethiopian Airlines Group.
-Girma was previously the CEO of Ethiopian Airlines from 2004 to 2011.
-Girma returned to the airline in 2018 by joining its board of directors.
-He served as the chairman of the Board of Directors of Rwandair until 2017.
+Girma Wake (born 23 June 1943) is a retired airline industry executive who served as the board chairman of the Ethiopian Airlines Group until June 2023.

+Girma was previously the CEO of Ethiopian Airlines from 2004 to 2011, and served as the chairman of the board of directors of Rwandair from 2012 until 2017.
+Girma returned to Ethiopian Airlines in 2018 by joining its board of directors and was elevated to chairman in 2022.